-Training is offered to the executive board members: president, vice president, treasurer, and secretary.
-The president and treasurer are required to complete the training, while the vice president and secretary are recommended to complete the training.
-The training is focused on general knowledge and practice of leadership and role-specific training topics.
+Training is offered to the executive board members: president, treasurer.
+The president and treasurer are required to complete the training.
+The training is focused on general knowledge, University policy, and best practices.
 The training will be available to student leaders for 15 to 30 days, with a specific schedule available on the website and Engage's events calendar.

 Student leaders are expected to complete the SORT process on their own time.
 At the beginning of the open registration period, the student organization status will go from "active" to "frozen" to notify the student organization that the registration and training are available.
 Upon completing all SORT requirements, Student Involvement and Leadership will move the status back to "active."
 The student organization will be in good standing with Wright State University for the academic year.
 Failure to complete the registration and training by the deadlines will result in a frozen status.

 Registration is an annual forum that is completed through the Engage platform.
 Student organizations confirm that they have met a registered student organization's minimum requirements by completing the registration application.
 These minimum requirements include but are not limited to establishing the president and treasurer and other executive board positions as needed, established an advisor, reviewed and updated the constitution, and have a minimum of six (6) members.
 There are multiple open registrations available that accommodate student organization officers who operate on academic terms and calendar terms.
 Registration is to be completed before training.

 - Identify student leaders for the next academic year

 - Identify specific advisor for the student organization

 - Provide a comprehensive constitution and/or by-laws for the student organization

 - Establish the minimum six (6) members of the student organization on the roster